Meet the CU Trust Trustees

 - He led on a new BBC audience engagement plan for the north of England, and for community relations in west London and Salford where the BBC has a large physical presence.

 - He is a trustee of the BBC Performing Arts Fund and the Children's University.

 Previously he was Events Director to the City of London and Chief Executive of the Shakespeare Globe Trust as well as being in charge of media relations at Euro 96.
 Alec has also had experience of working with many of Britain's leading charities.
 Before taking on BBC Outreach, Alec had a lead role in the Charter Renewal team.

-Richard was brought up in Cheshire and studied Law at Manchester University.
-He trained as a solicitor in Manchester and initially worked with individuals caught up in stressful situations requiring legal advice.
+Richard studied Law at Manchester University.
+He trained as a solicitor in Manchester and initially worked with individuals caught up in stressful situations needing legal advice.
 He spent most of his legal career advising the NHS about governance, regulation, ethics and dispute resolution and, during that time, developed a wide range of business skills.
 He featured as a top-ranked lawyer in Chambers, an independent legal directory, which awarded him the special status of Senior Statesman in the category “Best of the UK Health and Social Care: Health advice”.

 Anita trained as a teacher and worked as a Community Relations Officer in Leicester, a Community Worker with the Asian Resource Centre in Birmingham and a lecturer teaching language and employment skills to Industrial workers.